IBM/watsonx-data-introduction/docs/wxd-infrastructure.md

 ![Browser](wxd-images/watsonx-access-control.png)

-To close this dialog, press the [x] in the top right corner of the list.
+The access control tab provides a list of users and groups that are authorized to access this bucket.
+The system currently has two registered users in it.

-!!! abstract "Close the dialog by pressing the [x] in the corner"
+!!! abstract "Close the dialog by pressing the [x] in the corner, or using the Escape key"

 You should now see the topology view of the system.

-## Exploring the Contents of a Bucker
+## Exploring the Contents of a Bucket

 !!! abstract "Hover your mouse over the hive_data bucket"